resource-watch/slate/source/includes/api/_vocabulary.md

 If you have already associated vocabularies and tags to your resources and would like to modify those tags, the next set of endpoints is for you.

-There are two types of endpoints for updating existing vocabulary/tags: one allows you to modify a single vocabulary ( and its tags) for a resource, while the other supports updating multiple vocabularies/tags for a single resource with a single request.
+There are three types of endpoints for updating existing vocabulary/tags:

+- endpoints that allow you to modify a single vocabulary (and its tags) for a resource
+- endpoints that allow you to modify multiple vocabularies/tags for a single resource with a single request
+- endpoint that allow you to add new tags to an existing dataset vocabulary

 ### Updating a single vocabulary/tags for a resource